0x416c616e/0x416c616e.github.io/_posts/2019-01-10-day-15-title-goes-here.md

 The Python Crash Course book and this Udemy course are structured a little differently, so I pick up on bits and pieces from each course and they cover different things that the other doesn't have.
 It's interesting to do it with multiple perspectives about what's important in this language.

+One particularly interesting concept I learned recently is \*args and \*\*kwargs in Python. \*args is for tuples of any length, and \*\*kwargs is for dictionarys of any length.
+The point of both of these things is that you can accept an arbitrary number of arguments.

 I am getting closer to feeling more confident in my ability to write at least a command-line static site generator, even if I don't have the Qt GUI framework know-how for the visual frontend compoenents just yet.
 But that will come later.

 ## Jekyll Pagination and Disqus Comments